MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/DeviceManagement.md

 #### Copying package to device

 Take the Provisioning package that was exported from SCCM or WICD and copy the .ppkg file to `C:\Windows\Provisioning\Packages` directory on the IoT device.
-Upon reboot of the device the package will be executed and the device will start the enrollment process.
+Upon reboot of the device, the package will be executed and the device will start the enrollment process.

 #### Adding package to image

 See [Add a provisioning package to an image](https://docs.microsoft.com/windows-hardware/manufacture/iot/add-a-provisioning-package-to-an-image).
-Upon first boot the device will execute the package and start the enrollment process.
+Upon first boot, the device will execute the package and start the enrollment process.